 For certified European winemakers, the result is that starting with the 2012 vintage, they will be able to market their products as organic without having to do the additional three-year certification process endured by Louvet with his “O” range.

 That will formalize the information already passed on by many retailers and restaurateurs in the United States, including those who carry the seven AB-stamped wines that Louvet imports into the country.

 “Wherever it’s certified by a government, we trust it,” says Delikanli, explaining that his main concern is “no herbicides, pesticides, chemical fertilizers.”
 Louvet’s 2010 Element Terre range is listed as “organic” on his menu.

 Lisa Moore, who owns The Kilted Mermaid wine bar in Florida, is also forgiving when it comes to certifications.
 She reports that the Element Terre Cabernet Rosé has been selling well.
 “I love the taste profile,” says Moore.
 “I felt that it paired really well with the cheeses on our menu.
 It’s a nice, fresh, bright profile.
-The wine has a very nice acidity and beautiful strawberry and berry flavours.”
+The wine has a very nice acidity and beautiful strawberry and berry flavors.”

 But in Florida (the most recent addition to the list of eight states and the District of Columbia where Louvet’s wines are available), the experience of one merchant may suggest a speed bump on the path to growth for organic wine.